Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 Online assessment and treatment will include:

 * Full assessment just as we would in clinic.
+It’s important to get as much information as possible, including history and current lifestyle including exercising,     if applicable.
 * Any muscoskeletal tests, if applicable, to help me define the problem with full instruction & demonstration from myself.
 * Explanation of my thoughts and diagnosis from consultation and tests.
 * Demonstratation from me for any exercises (stretching/strengthening/self massage) as applicable.